ChaoticBlack/Notes-and-Stuff/Solutions/Maximum Depth of Binary Tree.md

 The simplest approach is **recursive DFS**.
 - Figure out the base condition and build on it.
 - if there are 0 nodes in binary tree then max len is 0.
 This is the base condition.
-- Recursive equation willl be something like
+- Recursive equation will be something like
 - `len = 1+max(rec(node->right),rec(node->left))

 ## My Code